jysalaun/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

     $ ifconfig mlan0       # check IP address

+    # Restart the network to work in the new network environment
+    $ docker restart homeassistant
+    $ docker restart matter-server

 Then, connect to the same Wi-Fi AP, open BT on your phone, and open the HA app on you phone and configure the HA server URL.

 If you are a new user of this application, you can set the URL when you log in to this application.
 Enter the URL and click the "Connect" button.
 The IP address of URL is the i.MX docker device IP address and port is 8123.